Anupamit/Javascript-Theory-Qustions/README.md

 ```
 **[⬆ Back to Top](#table-of-contents)**

-## Q.7 What are the differences between variables created using let, var or const?
+## Q.8 What are the differences between variables created using let, var or const?
+Variables declared using the var keyword are function-scoped, while let and const are block-scoped.
+OR
-Variables declared using the var keyword are scoped to the function in which they are created, or if created outside of any function, to the global object. let and const are block scoped, meaning they are only accessible within the nearest set of curly braces (function, if-else block, or for-loop).
+Variables declared using the `var` keyword are function-scoped, meaning they are accessible within the function in which they are created or, if created outside of any function, to the global object.
+On the other hand, `let` and `const` are block-scoped, which means they are only accessible within the nearest enclosing block, such as a function, if-else block, or for-loop.

 ```js
 /**
  * var declared variables are accessible anywhere in the function scope.